project-wazn/wazn-onion-explorer/README.md

 waznblocks --enable-emission-monitor
 ```

 This flag will enable emission monitoring thread.
 When started, the thread will initially scan the entire blockchain, and calculate the cumulative emission based on each block.Since it is a separate thread, the explorer will work as usual during this time.
-Every 10000 blocks, the thread will save current emission in a file, by default, in `~/.wazn/lmdb/emission_amount.txt`.
-For testnet or stagenet networks,it is `~/.wazn/testnet/lmdb emission_amount.txt` or `~/.wazn/stagenet/lmdb/emission_amount.txt`.
+Every 10000 blocks, the thread will save current emission in a file, by default, in `~/var/lib/wazn/lmdb/emission_amount.txt`.
+For testnet or stagenet networks,it is `~/var/lib/wazn/testnet/lmdb/emission_amount.txt` or `~/var/lib/wazn/stagenet/lmdb/emission_amount.txt`.
 This file is used so that we don't need to rescan entire blockchain whenever the explorer is restarted.
-When the explorer restarts, the thread will first check if `~/.wazn/lmdb emission_amount.txt` is present, read its values, and continue from there if possible.
+When the explorer restarts, the thread will first check if `~/var/lib/wazn/lmdb/emission_amount.txt` is present, read its values, and continue from there if possible.
 Subsequently, only the initial use of the tread is time consuming.
 Once the thread scans the entire blockchain, it updates the emission amount using new blocks as they come.
 Since the explorer writes this file, there can be only one instance of it running for mainnet, testnet and stagenet.
 Thus, for example, you cant have two explorers for mainnet running at the same time, as they will be trying to write and read the same file at the same time, leading to unexpected results.
 Off course having one instance for mainnet and one instance for testnet is fine, as they write to different files.

 When the emission monitor is enabled, information about current emission of coinbase and fees is
 displayed on the front page, e.g., :

 ```
-WAZN emission (fees) is 14485540.430 (52545.373) as of 1313448 block
+WAZN emission (fees) is ??? (???) as of 1500 block
 ```

 The values given, can be checked using WAZN daemon's  `print_coinbase_tx_sum` command.